 p_infodata (available from

-Use 2 different ways to visualise the distributions of
+Use two different ways to visualise the distributions of

 incomelevels (a) overall, and (b) separately for each